tudarmstadt-lt/jwatson/README.md

 Getting started
 ---------------

-The latest release is [1.0](https://github.com/tudarmstadt-lt/jwatson/releases/tag/1.0.0).
+The latest release is [jwatson 1.1](https://github.com/tudarmstadt-lt/jwatson/releases/tag/1.0.0).

 Build
 ---------------

-Use `mvn package` to build jwatson.
+Use `sbt clean compile assembly` to build the project.
+The fat `jar` file can be found in the `/target` folder.

 Usage - In a Nutshell
 -----